THE TRUTHS YOU NEED TO KNOW ABOUT SIN (Part 1)

 Sadly, not many people have come to realize or accept this truth about sin.

-The Scripture clearly presents or teaches some truths about sin which everyone seeking deliverance from sin or victory over sin must know, understand, and apply.
+The Scripture presents or teaches some truths about sin which everyone seeking deliverance from sin or victory over sin must know, understand, and apply.

 What does the Scripture teach about sin?

 First, the Scripture reveals and presents Satan as the author of sin: